mimblewimble/docs/docs/wiki/transactions/transaction-body.md

 ### NRD (No Recent Duplicate) kernels

-When transaction is representing a creation of a payment channel it is relevant to ensure that one of the parties cannot update own kernel associated to own output in the transaction.
-The NRD kernels are created simultaneously and correlated preventing such an attack.
-More details in the [mailing list archive](https://lists.launchpad.net/mimblewimble/msg00636.html).
+An NRD kernel is only valid in the absence of an identical instance existing within the last relative-height blocks.
+More information is available in the [NRD kernel RFC](../../grin-rfcs/text/0013-nrd-kernels.md) as well as in the [mailing list archive](https://lists.launchpad.net/mimblewimble/msg00636.html).

 | Field             | Description                                                                                       | Size                |
 |:------------------|:--------------------------------------------------------------------------------------------------|:--------------------|